wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 == Description ==

-=WordPress Creation Kit= consists of three tools that can help you create and maintain custom post types, custom taxonomies and most importantly, custom fields and metaboxes for your posts, pages or CPT’s.
+**WordPress Creation Kit** consists of three tools that can help you create and maintain custom post types, custom taxonomies and most importantly, custom fields and metaboxes for your posts, pages or CPT's.

-=WCK Custom Fields Creator= offers an UI for setting up custom meta boxes for your posts, pages or custom post types.
+**WCK Custom Fields Creator** offers an UI for setting up custom meta boxes for your posts, pages or custom post types.
 Uses standard custom fields to store data.

-=WCK Custom Post Type Creator= facilitates creating custom post types by providing an UI for most of the arguments of register_post_type() function.
+**WCK Custom Post Type Creator** facilitates creating custom post types by providing an UI for most of the arguments of register_post_type() function.

-=WCK Taxonomy Creator= allows you to easily create and edit custom taxonomies for WordPress without any programming knowledge.
+**WCK Taxonomy Creator** allows you to easily create and edit custom taxonomies for WordPress without any programming knowledge.
 It provides an UI for most of the arguments of register_taxonomy() function.

-= Custom Fields=
+= Custom Fields =
 * Custom fields types: wysiwyg editor, upload, text, textarea, select, checkbox, radio
 * Easy to create custom fields for any post type.
 * Support for **Repeater Fields** and **Repeater Groups**.